Chestnut45/theseus/README.md

 }
 ```

-To delete a component from an object:
+To delete a component from a game object:

 ```C++
 // Safe to call even if the component does not exist object.DeleteComponent<CustomComponent>();
 ```

-To query an object about whether it has multiple components:
+To query a game object about whether it has multiple components:

 ```C++
 // True if object has BOTH a Collider and Health component